Kalpanavaddepalli/aws-eks-devops-deployment/README.md

 # 🌐 Application Exposure with ALB

-AWS Load Balancer Controller is used to expose the application externally.
+AWS Load Balancer Controller provisions an internet-facing ALB that routes traffic through the Kubernetes Ingress to the ClusterIP service and application pods.

 Verify: